 Build Reputation, Expertise, and Authority with Online Reviews

 Online reviews are a known SEO ranking factor.
 Also, build your authority and expertise by getting publicity through public relations.
 Write press releases, apply for and win awards, get speaking engagements, write for reputable websites, be a guest on podcasts and webinars, etc. When you get any publicity for your company, be sure to write a blog post about that recognition and include it on your “About Us” page.
 Be sure to include logos (with permission, of course) of the sites you’re featured on.
 That shows visitors quick visual proof of your credibility and helps build trust, letting potential customers know you are better than your competitors.

 Use On-site SEO Strategies to Boost SEO

 On your “Contact Us” page, be sure to embed Google Maps.
 To do this, go to your Google My Business listing, click on the “map” image, click the Share button and copy the HTML code to create a hyperlink.
 You can then use this link as anchor text on your page.
 As a “top-secret tip,” embed driving directions in anchor text, too.
 It’s also a good practice to name image files with keywords and geolocations (i.e. Toyota-cars-cedar-rapids.jpg) and then actually geotag the photo itself.
 You can go to geotagmyphoto.com to add a geotag to the actual photo!

 There are many more ways to build your expertise, authority, and trust.
-Google’s Quality Raters Guidelines talks a lot about E-A-T and how it impacts rankings, so it’s vital that you build in these strategies into your SEO efforts so you can build authority with Google and trust with potential customers.
-So get started with these efforts today!
+Google’s Quality Raters Guidelines talks a lot about E-A-T and how it impacts rankings, so it’s vital that you build these strategies into your SEO efforts so you can build authority with Google and trust with potential customers.
+So get started on your E-A-T SEO tactics!
 Good luck.